You’re Probably Neglecting the Tightest Muscle in Your Leg—Here’s Exactly How to Stretch It Out

 "The calf muscles are made up of two muscles: the gastrocnemius, which is the large part, and the soleus, which is smaller and underneath," says Sarah Frick, yoga instructor and founder of The Works.
 "Not only does your fitness affect tight calves, but so does sitting for a long period of time, any sort of prolonged travel, a high heel, or dehydration."

-One of Frick’s favorite ways to stretch out her calf muscles is through the “short dog”—a subtle variation on the downward-facing dog that involves only stepping back a little in order to get a deeper stretch in your calves.
-If you’d prefer to stay seated, grab a blanket, roll it up into tight wad, and come to a kneeling position.
+One of Frick's favorite ways to stretch out her calf muscles is through the "short dog"—a subtle variation of the downward-facing dog that involves only stepping back a little in order to get a deeper stretch in your calves.
+If you'd prefer to stay seated, grab a blanket, roll it up into tight wad, and come to a kneeling position.
 Slide the blanket in the crook of your knees and sit down.
-You’ll immediately feel the pressure of the blanket easing into your calf muscles in that “hurt so good” kind of way.
+You'll immediately feel the pressure of the blanket easing into your calf muscles in that "hurt so good" kind of way.
 Both options are yoga teacher-approved, so enjoy them for as long as you want before moving on with your practice.

 "Your calves are attached to your heels and your knees, so think about your body as a whole when stretching," Frick says.
 "For this stretch, walk into traditional down dog, then walk your feet in—closer to your face—so your heels touch the ground.
 From there, play with peddling your knees out like you're taking your down dog for a walk.
 Then play with taking your feet back a few inches to enhance the stretch."